mwo-dk/ssndk/README.md

 A minor package that helps working with danish social security numbers.
 The library is written in F#, but convenient C#-friendly extensions have been provided as well.

-Simply install the package ssndk from [nuget.org](https://www.nuget.org/packages/SSNDK)
+For .Net utilization, simply install the package ssndk from [nuget.org](https://www.nuget.org/packages/SSNDK).
+Haskell source code is also available - perhabs a package will be deployed on [hackage](https://hackage.haskell.org/)

 Danish social security numbers are strings, that usually are represented as either ```DDMMYYNNNN``` or ```DDMMYY-NNNN```, where: